-85mm – the first lens that could change your portrait photography
+85mm – The best lens that could change your portrait photography

 If that hat seems familiar, yes, Elle was the model in the series of photographs for the Nikon Df review article.
 For some of the sequences of photos that we shot, I used the 85mm lens, wide open.
 This had the effect of just melting the background.
 You can pretty much shoot anywhere, and make the background look good and non-intrusive.